JonathanYiv/google-homepage/README.md

 # Google Homepage Project

 This purpose of this project was to deconstruct and rebuild a webpage as accurately as possible.
-The provided webpage was the google homepage.
+The provided webpage was the [google homepage](https://www.google.com/) at the time.

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/html-css).